Man charged with sexually assaulting children at YMCA

 HACKENSACK, New Jersey (WABC) --A deli worker is accused of sexually assaulting young children at a YMCA in New Jersey.

-Hacksensack police arrested 42-year-old Timonthy Smith Friday morning.
+Hacksensack police arrested 42-year-old Timothy Smith Friday morning.
 He lived at the YMCA on Main Street in Hackensack.

 He's facing charges of child endangerment and sexual assault.